 All three of the hospitality–related programs at SUNY Delhi require an associate degree from an accredited institution for admission.
 Applicants must have a minimum 2.0 GPA from previous college coursework.

-SUNY Delhi is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
+SUNY College of Technology at Delhi is regionally accredited by the Middle States Commission on Higher Education (MSCHE).

 13. Fort Hays State University